renoirb/site/contents/resume.md

 Proof of concept was made for MediaWiki in PHP, you can [see it in action from this YouTube video][fxa-wiki-yt].

+My work caught attention and they [appreciated my contribution][mozillan-renoirb].

 See some code:

 * [FxA content server][gh-fxa-content]
 * [FxA auth server][gh-fxa-auth]
 * [FxA profile server][gh-fxa-profile] (note; we are using the profile server as the "source of truth")
+* [Pull request (in progress) to merge upstream to Firefox Accounts][fxa-pr]
+* **Also related;** an upcoming Composer module is in the works to allow SSO using this system.
+Two plusings will be published in the same time as the module: One for MediaWiki, and another for WordPress

+  [mozillan-renoirb]: https://mozillians.org/en-US/u/renoirb/ "Link to my Mozillan profile"
   [fxa-how]: https://docs.webplatform.org/wiki/WPD:Projects/SSO/How_we_implemented_it
   [wpd-notes]: https://notes.webplatform.org/stream
   [w3c-notes-spec]: http://www.w3.org/TR/annotation-model/